oneops/oneops-training/includes/user-2-advanced-2-design.md

 # Design

-> tbd
+> Higher complexity,

+> More platform and component knowledge

 ## Assembly Design

-- complex assemblies with multiple platforms
+How to tackle more complex scenarios?

+- Front-end app
+- Backend service app
+- DB storage
+- Logging
+- ...

+## Separate Assemblies

+- Only API dependencies
+- Different teams
+- Different release cycles
+- Hence deployment cycles

+Note:
+- e.g. OneOps core, inductor and others
+- offers pretty complete separation

+## Multiple Different Platforms

+Use different platforms:

+- apache
+- tomcat
+- kibana
+- rails

+Note:
+- e.g. OneOps core

+## Multiple Configuration of Platform

+Use differently configured platforms:

+- tomcat front end app
+- tomcat web services app
+- tomcat for admin user interface app

+Note:
+eg. OneOps core has multiple of postgres, tomcat and elasticsearch

+## Characteristics

+Each platform has its own configuration including

-- complex platforms
+- Component configuration
-- one assembly vs multiple assemblies
+- Optional component usage
+- Scaling per environment

-## Network
+## Network Configuration

+A number of components involved:

-- lb
+- Load balancer `lb`
+- Fully qualified domain name `fqdn`
-- fqdn
+- SSL certificates `certificate`
-- ssl certificates, lbcert component
+- Combination `lb-certificate` component

-- ecv check
+Note:
+- difference between fqdn and hostname ??
+TBH

 ## Key Properties for Resiliency

 load balanacer `lb` component:

-- ECV
 - LB Method
-- Listeners

-- VM (least preferred)
-  - __NO NO__ IPs
-  - Hostname - platform must include a hostname component

-- Load balancer
+  - round robin
-  - LB methods prefer to be least connection
+  - least connection (preferred)
-  - Must have a smart ECV check
+- ECV check should be smart
   - ECV should not just return 200 as ping

+## ECV Across Apps

 - Ability to validate from a downstream app
 - Ability to respond non 200 when down stream apps are SLOW or DOWN

-- Have your ecv depends upon downstream critical apps
+- ECV should depend upon downstream critical apps
 - Enables auto failover entire stack based upon hard dependencies

-## What is a VIP?
+Note:
+downstream? why not upstream

+## VIP and lb?

 [Virtual IP Address](https://en.wikipedia.org/wiki/Virtual_IP_address)

 An IP address that points to a load balancer.

-When you use an lb component in OneOps it is creating one or more VIPs.
+When you use an `lb` component in OneOps, it is creating one or more VIPs.